Unveiling the dark Universe with HI and EMBER-2: Results and Discussion

-We define the error on the cross-correlation coefficient as $\Delta_r = \mathrm{median}\left( r_{p}/r_{y} - 1 \right)$.
-To quantify the correlations between individual dark matter channels, we also combine the two quantities $\Sigma_{\rm dm}$ and $v_{\rm dm}$ to derive the kinetic surface energy density, $\pi = \Sigma_{\rm dm} v_{\rm dm}^2 / 2$.
-In Figure \ref{fig:cross_corr} we show $\Delta_r$ at different redshifts by correlating the input density field $\Sigma_{\rm HI}$ with $\Sigma_{\rm dm}$, as well as $\Sigma_{\rm HI}$ with $\pi$.
-The results on the \fb{} (\fbb{}) test are shown as solid (dashed) lines, while we also show the 16th to 84th percentiles for \fb{}.
-The results show that EMBER-2 is capable of reconstructing the correct cross-correlations between those fields with errors less than $10\%$ for $\Sigma_d$ and $20\%$ for $\pi$, for most redshifts and $k$-scales.
-This result holds both for the \fb{} and \fbb{} test sets.
-Traditional HOD (BE) methods typically achieve and accuracy of $10\%$ ($50\%$) for $k\lesssim 1 h/$Mpc at $z=0$ \citep[see e.g.][]{Wadekar2021, Obuljen_2023}, highlighting the additional information stored in the field.
-The only noticeable exception for \fbb{} occurs at $z=0$ where $\Delta_r$ between $\Sigma_{\rm HI}$ and $\Sigma_{\rm dm}$ is raised to $\sim 50\%$.
-We have investigated this behavior and found that it originates in the small number of massive halos in \fbb{}, while $\Delta_r$ is disproportionally sensitive to the highest mass systems for large values of $k$ \citep[see Figure 10 in][]{Bernardini2025}.
-In fact, for \fb{} the model reconstructs the cross-correlation coefficients with deviations of maximum $\sim 10\%$ for the surface density and $\sim 20\%$ for the radial velocity fields for all $k$-scales, motivating the conclusion that the deviation in \fbb{} is due to the small sample size of massive systems.
+We define the error on the cross-correlation coefficient between reconstructed and simulated maps as $\Delta r_\varphi = r^{\rm rec}_{\varphi} / r^{\rm sim}_{\varphi} - 1$.
+To quantify the correlations between individual dark matter channels, we also combine the two quantities $\Sigma$ and $v$ (both for HI and dark matter) to derive the kinetic surface energy density, $\pi = \Sigma \times v^2 / 2$.
+In Figure \ref{fig:cross_corr} we show $\Delta r_\varphi$ at different redshifts by correlating $\Sigma_{\rm dm}$ with $\Sigma_{\rm HI}$, as well as $\pi_{\rm dm}$ with $\pi_{\rm HI}$.
+The median errors for the \fb{} (\fbb{}) test sets are shown as solid (dashed) lines, while shaded regions represent the 16th to 84th percentiles for \fb{}.
+The results show that EMBER-2 is capable of reconstructing the correct cross-correlations between those fields with errors less than $20\%$ for both $\Sigma$ and $\pi$, for most redshifts and scales up to $k=100 \; h/\rm cMpc$.
+This result holds both for the \fb{} and \fbb{} test sets.\footnote{Additional analysis on the bispectrum is presented in the online supplementary material.} Traditional HOD (BE) methods typically achieve and accuracy of 10\% (50\%) for $k \lesssim 1\,h/$cMpc at $z=0$ \citep[see e.g. figure 3 in][]{Wadekar2021, Obuljen_2023}, highlighting the additional information stored in the field.
+The only noticeable exception for \fbb{} occurs at $z=0$ where $\Delta r_\Sigma$ is slightly raised to $\sim 25\%$.
+We have investigated this behavior and found that it originates in the small number of massive halos in \fbb{}, while $\Delta r_\Sigma$ is disproportionally sensitive to the highest mass systems for large values of $k$ \citep[see Figure 10 in][]{Bernardini2025}.
+In fact, for \fb{} the model reconstructs the cross-correlation coefficients at $z=0$ with deviations of maximum $\sim 20\%$ for all $k$-scales, motivating the conclusion that the deviation in \fbb{} is due to the small sample size of massive systems.